-Captain Ebbs (John Gregson) is promoted after 22-years on grimy tramp steamers and given command of a luxury cruise liner on a trip to Australia.
+Captain Albert Ebbs (John Gregson) is promoted after 22 years as a staid and efficient skipper on grimy tramp steamers and given command of the large luxury cruise liner Queen Adelaide on a trip to Sydney, Australia.

 Ebbs quickly learns that being in charge of passengers is a far cry from shipping freight.